 What is DNS cache poisoning?

-A DNS cache poisoning is a cyberattack that pollutes the cache on DNS resolver servers.
+A DNS cache poisoning (DNS spoofing) is a cyberattack that pollutes the cache on DNS resolver servers.
 This can cause the user to be redirected to the attacker’s server instead of the right one.

 Are you a network administrator and want to gain insight into your network’s traffic?
 Then, the Traceroute command is here to your rescue!
 This simple yet powerful network diagnosis tool measures the latency of a connection to a given destination and provides a complete route path and associated latency.
 In this blog post, we’ll deeply dive into the Traceroute command and discuss how to use it, why to use it, and its benefits.
 So let’s get started and learn more about this invaluable networking tool!